PhilippeBekaert/hdspeconf/doc/TCO.md

 - "Jam Sync": starts LTC output to match LTC input.
 - "Run": unselecting this checkbox pauzes LTC output.
 LTC output is re-started from the pauzed time code when checked again.

-Note that LTC output will slowly drift away from the clock source it was started with, unless input and output are kept synchronised in some other way.
+Note that LTC output will slowly drift away from the clock source it was started with, unless input and output are kept synchronised in some way.